Last Updated on August 2, 2022 by Celeste.

 The 25th of March is also called Greek Independence Day because it commemorates the start of the War of Greek Independence in 1821.
 The Greek War of Independence (1821–1829), or Greek Revolution was a successful war waged by the Greeks to win independence for Greece from the Ottoman Empire.

-25 March is a double Greek National holiday celebration a historical and a religious event.
-It is called Greek Independence Day because it coincides with the Greek Orthodox Church’s celebration of The Annunciation.
-Finally, it is also the name day of everyone called Evangelos or Evangelia because ‘Evangelismos’ means Annunciation in Greek.
+25 March is also called Annunciation Day because it coincides with the Greek Orthodox Church’s celebration of The Annunciation.
+AND, it is also the name day of everyone called Evangelos or Evangelia because ‘Evangelismos’ means Annunciation in Greek.

-25 March parades
+25 March Parades

-A greek celebration cannot be complete without a traditional dish.
-On 25 March Greek Independence Day and Annunciation, people eat “bakaliaros’ and ‘skordalia’, cod with mashed potato garlic dip, a delicious fried salted cod with a garlic sauce made of potato and olive oil.
+Greece and Greek holidays are all about food.
+A Greek celebration cannot be complete without a traditional dish.
+On 25 March Greek Independence Day and the Annunciation celebration, Greeks eat ‘bakaliaros’ and ‘skordalia’.
+This is codfish with mashed potato garlic dip, a delicious fried salted cod with a garlic sauce made of potato and olive oil.